MageOfficial/4D-Reversi/README.md

 ---
 ## Known Issues
 While the game is functional, there are a few **bugs** that I haven't tried to fix.

+When Running out of moves incorrectly ends game rather than passing
 ---

 ## Learning Objectives